Youngkin signs 51 bills; here's a look at some new state laws

 Among bills that passed with strong opposition that are now awaiting the governor’s decision is one that would eventually allow pharmacists to initiate treatment by dispensing medication for influenza, COVID-19 and urinary tract infection.

-Another bill on Youngkin’s desk that saw essentially partisan splits would make organized retail theft – conducted by petty larceny rings that hit more than one store – an offense under the state’s racketeering law.
+Another bill on Youngkin’s desk that survived an essentially partisan split would make organized retail theft — conducted by petty larceny rings that target more than one store — an offense under the state’s racketeering law.

 Dave Ress (804) 649-6948